localghost32/competition/README.md

 # Code from programming competition

+Use: jupyter notebook.

-In each dir you can find README with some words about
+In notebook in each dir you can find some words about

+Сompetition is dedicated to ML